2006 Costa Rican general election

 General elections were held in Costa Rica on 5 February 2006.
-In the presidential election, Óscar Arias of the National Liberation Party (Partido Liberación Nacional), a former president and Nobel Peace Laureate, was victorious over Ottón Solís of the Citizens' Action Party (Partido Acción Ciudadana) and twelve other minor-party candidates.
-Although Arias was expected to win by a wide margin, the actual polling reports were unexpectedly close.
-However, early results showed the contest to be closer than it actually was.
-The preliminary official report, after 88.45% of the vote counted, showed the result for President of the Republic almost tied between Arias with 40.51% of the vote and Ottón Solís with 40.29%.
-Given the small difference of only 3250 votes, the Superior Electoral Tribunal announced that a manual count of all the votes would start immediately and no official winner would be announced until that process was completed, approximately two weeks after the election.
+In the presidential election, Óscar Arias of the National Liberation Party, a former president and Nobel Peace Prize laureate, won over Ottón Solís of the Citizens' Action Party and twelve other minor-party candidates.

+Although Arias had been expected to win comfortably, the race proved much closer than anticipated.
+Preliminary results, with 88.45% of ballots counted, showed Arias leading with 40.51% of the vote, compared to 40.29% for Solís, a margin of only 3,250 votes.
+Owing to the narrow difference, the Supreme Electoral Court ordered a manual recount of all ballots and postponed the official declaration of the winner until the process was completed.
+The recount, concluded approximately two weeks later, confirmed Arias's victory.

-In the parliamentary election, the National Liberation Party won the mosts seats.
+In the parliamentary election, the National Liberation Party emerged as the largest party in the Legislative Assembly for the first time since 1994.
+It won the highest number of seats, although it fell four seats short of an outright majority.